How Social Media Affects Mental Health

 Below, I outline three ways critical thinking can help keep social media in check.

-Prioritize face-to-face engagement, as well as outdoor and offline activities and hobbies.
+It’s important to spend time with people face-to-face (when safe), as well as to participate in outdoor and offline activities and hobbies.
 Given work constraints, especially during the pandemic, many of us are forced to spend a lot of time online.
 That means we must be more vigilant about building-in screen-free leisure time.
 Take up a new sport, improve your cooking skills, learn how to build furniture.
 These kinds of hands-on, engaging activities are absolutely vital to maintaining and strengthening mental health.
 Finally, take stock of your information-gathering habits and make some changes if needed.
 You might, for example, be well served by taking out a print subscription and getting some of your information outside the context of distorting online environments.

 The challenges to our mental health, political judgment, and citizenship posed by social media and the internet more broadly are quite serious.
 The last four years of American politics — and other worldwide political upheavals — have certainly shown us that.
 But they are not insurmountable.
 Recognition of the problem, and patient, intentional steps toward remediating it can help, both in our own lives and in our societies as a whole.